sjmsjj/CS8803RLDMnotes/02 Reinforcement Learning basics.md

 4 steps to come up with a single measurement:

-1. State transitions to immediate rewards
+1. State transitions to immediate rewards - R(s, a)
-2. Truncate according to horizon
+2. Truncate according to horizon - T can be finite or infinite
-3. Summarize sequence
+3. Summarize sequence - sum_{i = 1}^T gamma^i r_i
-4. Summarize over sequences
+4. Summarize over sequences - average expectation

 ## Evaluating a Learner

+But in RL we worry about the learner not just the policy and the policy is just the output of a learner

+Things to evaluate on:

+- Value of returned policy
+- Computational complexity (time) - how much cpu time is needed
+- Sample complexity (time) - how much date is needed
+- Space complexity ??? - generally not that interesting, generally not limited

 ## Summary